 Financial Aid

 Any course taken above the minimum credit hours required for the AA degree (60 credit hours) may not be covered by financial aid.
-Only required courses for an LSSC degree or qualifying certificate program are eligible for federal financial aid.
-Verify course choices and avoid charges by making an appointment with an academic advisor.
+Only required courses for an LSSC degree or qualified college credit certificate program are eligible for federal financial aid.
+Consult your program plan in Degree Works and/or an academic advisor prior to enrolling in any course to ensure program alignment.

 Writing Emphasis or "Gordon Rule" Requirement